-As another example, a prospective two-year follow-up study of adolescents with gender dysphoria published in 2011 found that treatment with puberty blockers was associated with decreased depression and improved overall functioning.60 A six-year follow-up study of 55 individuals from the 2011 study found that subsequent treatment with hormone therapy followed by surgery in adulthood was
+As another example, a prospective two-year follow-up study of adolescents with gender dysphoria published in 2011 found that treatment with puberty blockers was associated with decreased depression and improved overall functioning.61 A six-year follow-up study of 55 individuals from the 2011 study found that subsequent treatment with hormone therapy followed by surgery in adulthood was

-58 See Allen, supra note 53.
+59 See Allen, supra note 54.

-59 See Chen et al., supra note 53.
+60 See Chen et al., supra note 54.

-60 See de Vries et al, Puberty Suppression in Adolescents with Gender Identity Disorder: A Prospective Follow-Up Study, supra note 52.
+61 See de Vries et al., Puberty Suppression in Adolescents with Gender Identity Disorder: A Prospective Follow-Up Study, supra note 53.

 associated with a statistically significant decrease in depression and anxiety.
-61 "Remarkably, this study demonstrated that these transgender adolescents and young adults had a sense of well-being that was equivalent or superior to that seen in agematched controls from the general population."
-62
+62 Notably, this study demonstrated that the sense of well-being of these transgender adolescents and young adults was equivalent or superior to that observed in agematched controls from the general population.
+63